haobinliang/haobin.liang.london/src/content/blog/20220501-initial-commit-2022.md

 ---
-title: Initial commit - haobin.liang.london re-establised 2022
+title: Initial commit - haobin.liang.london re-established 2022
 pubDatetime: 2022-05-01T10:30:09
 tags: ["nextjs"]
 draft: false
 postSlug: initial-commit-2022
-description: Re-establish my blog in 2022
+description: Re-establishing my blog in 2022
 ---

 Personal blog is something I drop and come back over and over again.
 The trigger is different each time; but the route to failure is the same: